MahonriReynolds/2025-Winter-CSE474-CMLib-mahonri.reynolds/Project Library/Project Documents/SQAP.md

 The SQAP applies to all phases of software development, from design to deployment and maintenance.

 ### 1.3 Contract References
 - **Contract ID**: KLD-2786-BJHVG
-- Agreement between FoodForward Systems and Corner Cravings Caf.
+- Agreement between FoodForward Systems and Bite Me Bistro.

 ---

 ## 2. Definitions and Acronyms